 Please submit to the appropriate category in the World tree if your site is not in English.
 Please submit to the appropriate subcategory of the Gnosticism directory if appropriate.

 Hinduism, also know as Sanatana Dharma is one of the oldest religions of the world.
 It originated without any single leader or personality and evolved with scripture expressing diverse thought.
-By some account Hinduism has over 2000 Gods and Goddesses and yet incorporates beliefs of those who worship the Divine without form.
-While this religion originated in India, today there are over a billion people who call themselves Hindus and practice this religion in some form.

 Please submit only sites relating to Hinduism in general.